Why your team's data isn't landing with stakeholders

 - 3 min read

-Most data professionals are good at their jobs.
-They can pull the numbers, run the analysis, build the report.
+Most data professionals are very good at the analytical part of their job.
 The hard part comes when they have to communicate what they found.

-When data doesn't land with stakeholders, the instinct is often to improve the visual—a better chart, a cleaner dashboard, a more polished slide.
-But communication breaks down long before visuals are designed.
+When data doesn't land with stakeholders, the instinct is often to improve the visual.
+Make a better chart, a cleaner dashboard, a more polished slide.
+But communication often breaks down well before data visuals are designed.

 Starting in the wrong place

-A common pattern is an analyst completes their work, then figures out how to present it.
-The communication is treated as the last step, something to sort out once the analysis is done.
+A common pattern is that an analyst completes their work, then figures out how to present it.
+The communication is treated as something to sort out once the analysis is done.

-The problem with this approach is that it puts the data before the audience and the organisation's goals.
-By the time the analyst is thinking about how to communicate, the choices that shape the story (what to analyse, what to include, what to leave out) have already been made.
+The problem with this approach is that it puts the data work before understanding the audience and the organisation's goals.
+By the time the analyst is thinking about how to communicate, the decisions that shape the story (what to analyse, what to include, what to leave out) have already been made.

-More effective data communication starts earlier.
+More effective work starts earlier.
 Before diving into analysis, it helps to zoom out.
 What problem is this work trying to solve?
 What goal is it serving?
 What action do you want your audience to take, and what would they need to understand before they could take it?
+See What is the PGAI Framework?

-Those questions change what you look for in the data, what you then choose to present, and how you frame the findings.
-The analysis becomes easier to communicate because it was shaped by a communication goal from the start.
+Those questions change what you look for in the data and how you communicate what you find.
+The analysis becomes easier to share because it was shaped by a communication goal from the start.

 The message gets lost in the method

-Another pattern: analysts present their work the way they experienced it.
+Another common pattern: analysts present their work the way they experienced it.
 They walk through the data, the methodology, the caveats, the findings.
 This makes sense from their perspective.
-But stakeholders aren't interested in the method.
-They're interested in what it means for them.
+But when data presentations lead with process, most people disengage.
+The exception is other analysts, who'll follow the methodology because they recognise it.
+Everyone else needs a different entry point.

 What changes when teams learn to communicate strategically

-The change that makes the biggest difference is learning to think about communication as part of the work, not something that happens after it.
-That means understanding the business context before building anything, knowing your audience before choosing your format, and leading with a message rather than a dataset.
+The change that makes the biggest difference is treating communication as part of the data work from the beginning.
+That means understanding the business context before building anything.
+It means knowing your audience before choosing your format.
+And it means presenting a message.

 Teams that develop these skills start producing work that gets acted on.
-Their recommendations carry weight, and over time, they move from being the people who supply the numbers to being the people who shape the decisions.
+Their recommendations carry weight.
+Over time, they move from supplying numbers to shaping decisions.

-That shift—from analyst to trusted advisor—is available to most data teams.
-But it requires a specific set of skills that most people haven't been formally taught, because training in data work has historically focused on the analysis side.
-The communication side is where the gap tends to sit.
+The shift from analyst to trusted advisor is available to most data teams.
+But it requires skills that most people haven't been formally taught.
+Training in data work has historically focused on the analysis.
+Communication is where they have real opportunity to improve.

 Kat Greenbrook is a data storytelling consultant, author, and workshop facilitator based in Wellington, New Zealand.
 She is the founder of Rogue Penguin and the author of The Data Storyteller's Handbook.